ishn-kapadia/armlab/README.md

 # ArmLab.
-Interactive Robot Kinematics Simulator
+An Interactive Robot Kinematics Simulator

 A local, interactive engineering workbench for a planar robot with two revolute joints.
 Explore forward and analytical inverse kinematics, both elbow configurations, joint limits, and smooth joint-space motion.
 Built with TypeScript, React, Vite, SVG, and plain CSS.